knative/docs/docs/versioned/serving/config-network-adapters.md

     The Knative `net-kourier` ingress is installed with Knative Serving.
 Kourier is a lightweight alternative for the Istio ingress as its deployment consists only of an envoy proxy and a control plane.
 If Kourier is satisfactory, no further configurations are required.

+    Kourier is the only supported ingress controller for the IBM Z and IBM Power platforms, and requires additional steps to patch the envoy image as described [here](./install-serving-with-yaml-on-IBM-Z-and-IBM-P.md).

+Follow the below steps to install Kourier.
+Post installation, patch the envoy image based on RedHat Maistra as described in this link.

     **Install and configure**

     --8<-- "netadapter-kourier.md"